-Each year and every year until end of days, probably, as summer slips into fall, rosé is nudged gently off the shelf of basic boys and girls everywhere and pumpkin spice assumes its rightful place as the novelty fall flavor we love to hate.
+Each year and every year until the end of days (probably) as summer slips into fall, rosé is nudged gently off the shelves of basic boys & girls everywhere and pumpkin spice assumes its rightful place as the novelty fall flavor we love to hate.

-We can thank Starbucks and its cult classic latte, known simply as “PSL”, for the unending parade of sketchy items featuring pumpkin and a mix of fall spices originally intended for pie.
-Each year brings new spins; a pumpkin spice this and a pumpkin spice that.
-At times they seem as much a publicity stunt as a serious addition to a brand’s portfolio, but any hope by its detractors of the fad flavor fading into obscurity have long been been wiped away.
+We can mostly thank Starbucks and its cult classic latte (or “PSL”), for the unending parade of sketchy items featuring pumpkin and a mix of fall spices originally intended for pie.
+Each year brings new spins on a pumpkin spice this, and a pumpkin spice that.
+At times they seem as much a publicity stunt as a serious addition to a brand’s portfolio, but any hope by detractors of this fad flavor fading into obscurity have long been been washed away.
 Probably by Meyer’s artisanal pumpkin spice cleaning spray.

-Spice and whiskey go together like festive pumpkin-carving and the existential dread associated with having no artistic ability.
-This proud micro-distillery (in my home state of Rhode Island!) puts out a seasonal batch every fall.
-This year’s is apple but you can still find the extremely yum pumpkin spice whiskey from a few years back at certain online retailers.
-It’s got good balance with just enough vanilla, clove, cinnamon, and pumpkin to titillate without tiring and it does great things to a tumbler of eggnog.
+Spice and whiskey go together like festive pumpkin-carving and the existential dread of having no artistic ability whatsoever.
+This proud micro-distillery (in my home state of Rhode Island!) puts out a new seasonal batch every fall but you can still find the extremely yum pumpkin spice whiskey from a few years back at certain online retailers.
+It’s got good balance with just enough vanilla, clove, cinnamon to be interesting without tiring out your tastebuds.
+It does great things to a tumbler of eggnog.
+Trust me.

 “Out of stock” on Amazon and some confusion with the brand’s website prompted me to call the oh-so-lovely folks who make this Caribbean style salsa in Louisburg, North Carolina.
 I was promptly schooled on the brand as well as a local fondness for the pumpkin spice variation and a few days later, a jar arrived at my doorstep.
 Now, salsa is not something I take lightly.
 I eat it often and my standards are high but this was a very pleasant surprise.
 Smoky flavors mixed with subtle pumpkin and mild spice all made for an unusual but interesting twist.